A Unified Bayesian Framework for Data-Driven Smoothing, Prediction, and Control: Introduction

 Data-driven analysis and control of linear systems, utilizing Willems' fundamental lemma \citep{Willems_2005}, have been a topic of considerable interest in recent years.
 When deterministic data are available, behavioral systems theory provides a powerful framework that allows for treating various data-driven problems in a unified manner, such as simulation and output matching \citep{Markovsky_2021, MARKOVSKY2022110008}.
 Since unique input-output behaviors can be identified with sufficiently informative data, equivalence can be shown for various data-driven formulations in the deterministic case \citep{Coulson_2019,Fiedler_2021}.

 Approaches start to diverge when stochastic uncertainties arise.
 One path is to recover the low-dimensional structure in the deterministic case via projection \citep{Breschi_2023} or low-rank matrix approximation \citep{MARKOVSKY2022110008}.
 This is a practical choice, dating back to subspace identification \citep{van2012subspace}, but it requires knowledge of the model dimension and fails to encode specific stochastic properties for finite-sample optimality.
-Others apply specific techniques to particular data-driven tasks, such as distributionally robust optimization \citep{Coulson_2019_reg}, empirical regularizers \citep{dorfler2022bridging,Coulson_2019}, polynomial chaos expansions \citep{9999463}, Kalman filtering \citep{10886852,YIN202479}, and maximum likelihood estimation \citep{yin2020maximum}.
+Others apply specific techniques to particular data-driven tasks, such as distributionally robust optimization \citep{Coulson_2019_reg}, empirical regularizers \citep{dorfler2022bridging,Coulson_2019}, polynomial chaos expansions \citep{9999463}, Kalman filtering \citep{10886852,YIN202479}, kernel methods with truncated ARX models \citep{Chiuso_2025}, and maximum likelihood estimation \citep{yin2020maximum}.
 Yet, these techniques lack a coherent framework for general data-driven tasks with stochastic data.

-This work introduces a unified Bayesian framework that addresses stochastic data-driven problems through maximum a posteriori (MAP) estimation.
+This work introduces a unified Bayesian framework for linear systems that addresses stochastic data-driven problems through maximum a posteriori (MAP) estimation.
 This framework can be seen as an extension of the behavioral systems theory to stochastic data.
-A general class of stochastic disturbances is considered, which allows for input errors, correlated uncertainties, and non-Gaussian distributions.
+A wide class of stochastic uncertainties is considered, which allows for input errors, correlated noise, and elliptical distributions.
 Specifically, when a stochastic signal matrix is available, the following three data-driven tasks are considered. \begin{description} \item[(T1)]Smoothing: denoising measured input-output trajectories. \item[(T2)]Prediction: estimating future outputs given the immediate past input-output trajectory and future inputs. \item[(T3)]Optimal control: designing future inputs and outputs given the immediate past input-output trajectory and input-output references. \end{description}

 All these tasks can be posed as a trajectory estimation problem by specifying different types of observations and design requirements.
 A MAP estimator is then proposed that optimally combines the trajectory knowledge with a linear combination of offline data, following the characterization from Willems' fundamental lemma.
 The linear combination vector is treated as a hyperparameter and estimated using the maximum marginal likelihood method.
 An iterative solution to the hyperparameter estimation problem is derived using sequential quadratic programming (SQP).
 This demonstrates connections to existing algorithms in data-driven prediction and control under special conditions.
 Numerical examples show that the proposed framework achieves competitive performance against existing data-driven algorithms and classical approaches based on the system identification paradigm for all three tasks.